sopra-fs23-group-11/sopra-fs23-group-11-server/README.md

 * **Qing Dai** - [qing-dai](https://github.com/qing-dai)
 * **Nick Schlatter** - [Nickschlaedde](https://github.com/Nickschlaedde)

+### Acknowledgments
+We would like to thank our TA [Isabella](https://github.com/bellachesney) and the whole team of the course Software Engineering Lab from the University of Zurich.

 ## License
 This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/sopra-fs23-group-11/sopra-fs23-group-11-server/blob/main/LICENSE) file for details.